North Kesteven road closures: two for motorists to avoid over the next fortnight

 North Kesteven's motorists will have two road closures to avoid nearby on the National Highways network this week.

-And one of them is expected to cause major delays – with drivers facing a wait of at least 30 minutes.
+And one of them is expected to cause severe delays – with drivers facing a holdup of at least 30 minutes.

 Advertisement